operator-framework/operator-sdk/doc/user-guide.md

 mgr, err := manager.New(cfg, manager.Options{Namespace: ""})
 ```

+**NOTE:** See [here](https://godoc.org/github.com/kubernetes-sigs/controller-runtime/pkg/cache#MultiNamespacedCacheBuilder) that for some scenarios is possible to inform a list of namespaces as well.

 By default the main program will set the manager's namespace using the value of `WATCH_NAMESPACE` env defined in `deploy/operator.yaml`.

 ## Add a new Custom Resource Definition